General meaning

 ⌄

-A charming seduction also serves to keep control of the situation.
+A charming seduction also serves to maintain control of the situation.

-On the sentimental level, the Bouquet followed by the Fox can evoke a person who knows very well how to please you, but who never loses sight of their own interest.
-The gestures are nice, the attentions touching, the words well chosen, yet something suggests that all this also serves to maintain an advantage or to avoid a questioning.
-It may be a partner who offers, invites, or compliments to calm a conflict, to avoid a deep discussion, or to keep the relationship in a format that suits them.
-The Mice in quintessence evoke a slow wear of trust if these tactics are repeated, while the Tree in the background shows how the fear of losing an emotional or material base can be the origin of this behavior.
+On the sentimental level, the Bouquet followed by the Fox can evoke a person who knows precisely how to please you, yet never loses sight of their own interests.
+The gestures are pleasant, the attentions touching, the words well chosen, yet something suggests that all this also serves to maintain an advantage or to avoid scrutiny.
+It may be a partner who offers, invites, or compliments to calm a conflict, to evade a deep discussion, or to keep the relationship in a format that suits them.
+The Mice in quintessence evoke a slow erosion of trust if these tactics are repeated, while the Tree in the background illustrates how the fear of losing an emotional or material foundation can be the root of this behavior.

 Work and vocation